Our research team at Maryland

 Clinical Psychology PhD Student

 Morgan Anvari is a doctoral student in the Clinical Psychology program.
 Morgan received her BA in Psychology from the University of Maryland, College Park, where she received the University’s 2020 Undergraduate Researcher of the Year Award for her work in GMAP and the Maryland Psychotherapy Clinic and Research Lab.
 She continued her work in GMAP for two years following her undergraduate studies, working primarily on domestic intervention pilots testing the initial efficacy, feasibility and acceptability of peer-led behavioral interventions to support substance use treatment engagement.
-Morgan’s current research interests include continuing to adapt behavioral interventions for peer delivery in resource-limited settings, and examining mechanisms of patient outcome change unique to the peer-patient relationship.
+Morgan is the current project director of the PRISM study, with an individual NIDA Diversity Supplement to support exploring her interest in understanding if and how working with peer recovery specialists may shift stigma and subsequently improve recovery outcomes.

 Education: